Sine Calculator

 Frequently asked questions

-What is the sine of an angle and how is it defined in a right triangle?
+What is the sine of an angle and how is it defined?

-The sine of an angle θ is defined as the ratio of the length of the side opposite to that angle to the length of the hypotenuse in a right triangle: sin(θ) = opposite / hypotenuse.
-This ratio is constant for a given angle regardless of the triangle's size.
-The sine function extends beyond right triangles through the unit circle definition, where sin(θ) represents the y-coordinate of a point on the unit circle at angle θ.
-Its values always fall between −1 and 1.
+The sine of an angle θ is defined as the ratio of the side opposite that angle to the hypotenuse in a right triangle: sin(θ) = opposite / hypotenuse.
+This ratio is the same for all similar right triangles regardless of size.
+The unit-circle definition extends sine to all real numbers: sin(θ) is the y-coordinate of the point on the unit circle (radius 1) at angle θ.
+Sine values always fall between −1 and +1, repeating periodically with period 360°.
+The function is also useful in modeling oscillations: simple harmonic motion, alternating current, sound waves, and light waves are all expressed using sine.

 Why does the sine calculator convert degrees to radians before computing?

 Computers and mathematical libraries, including JavaScript's Math.sin(), calculate trigonometric functions using radians as their native unit.
-Radians are the mathematically natural measure of angles, defined as arc length divided by radius.
-The conversion formula is radians = degrees × π / 180, so 90° becomes π/2 ≈ 1.5708 radians.
-The calculator applies this conversion automatically so you can simply type in the familiar degree value.
+Radians are the mathematically natural angle measure, defined as arc length divided by radius — a full circle is 2π radians.
+The conversion formula is radians = degrees × π / 180, so 90° becomes π/2 ≈ 1.5708 radians and 180° becomes π ≈ 3.14159.
+This calculator applies the conversion automatically so you can simply type the familiar degree value.
+Calculus formulas for derivatives and integrals of trigonometric functions also assume radian inputs; using degrees there would require additional conversion factors and break the elegance of the underlying mathematics.

-When should I use the sine function instead of cosine or tangent?
+When should I use sine instead of cosine or tangent?

 Use sine when you know an angle and the hypotenuse and need the opposite side, or when you know the opposite side and hypotenuse and need the angle.
-In physics, sine is used to find the perpendicular (vertical) component of a vector, such as the vertical lift component of a force applied at an angle.
-Cosine is preferred for the adjacent side or horizontal component, while tangent is used when you know both legs but not the hypotenuse.
-Choosing the right function depends on which sides and angles are known in your problem.
+In physics, sine gives the perpendicular (vertical) component of a vector.
+For a force F at angle θ above horizontal, the vertical lift is F × sin(θ).
+Cosine is preferred for the adjacent side or horizontal component, while tangent is used when you know both legs and need the angle, or when you know an angle and one leg and need the other.
+The mnemonic SOH-CAH-TOA helps: Sine = Opposite/Hypotenuse, Cosine = Adjacent/Hypotenuse, Tangent = Opposite/Adjacent.